Television licence: Croatia

-The licence fee in Croatia is regulated by the Croatian Radiotelevision Act, 2003.
-This law was written to ensure compliance with the European Convention on Transfrontier Television, which Croatia joined between 1999 and 2002.
-In addition to the licensing, the law regulates television advertising.
-Up to 9 per cent of air time on HRT may be given to advertising, with a limit of only one commercial during short breaks and no breaks during films.
-This is less than the limit permitted for commercial broadcasters.
+The licence fee in Croatia is regulated by the Croatian Radiotelevision Act.
+This legislation ensures compliance with European broadcasting standards and regulates advertising, limiting HRT to 9 per cent of airtime for commercials.

-The licence fee is charged to all owners of equipment capable of receiving television or radio broadcasts.
-It is set at 1.5 per cent of the previous year's average net salary, which is €137 per year per household with at least one radio or television receiver.
-It is the main source of revenue for the national broadcaster Hrvatska Radiotelevizija (HRT), and a secondary source of income for other national and local broadcasters, which receive a minority share.
+The fee is mandatory for all owners of broadcast receiving equipment and is legally set at 1.5 per cent of the average national salary.
+It is the main source of revenue for the national broadcaster Hrvatska Radiotelevizija (HRT).
 Within HRT, 66 per cent of the licence fee income goes to television and 34 per cent to radio.

 Czech Republic

 The licence fee in the Czech Republic is 150 Kč per month for television and 55 Kč per month for radio, amounting to 2460 Kč per year.
 Paid advertisements are not permitted on television except in narrowly defined circumstances during a transitional period.
 Each household that owns at least one television pays for one licence, regardless of how many televisions they own.
 Corporations and the self-employed must pay for a licence for each television and radio.